sbmlteam/moccasin/README.md

 c      = 0.006 * 60;
 d      = 0.000192 * 60;

+# A call to a MATLAB ODE solver
+#
 [t, x] = ode45(@f, tspan, xinit);

+# A function that defines the ODEs of the model.
+#
 function dx = f(t, x)
   dx = [a - b * x(1); c * x(1) - d * x(2)];
 end